-He has been collaborating as a dancer, performance provocateur, arts advocate, glbtq activist, educator and choreographer in theater, dance, music, opera, circus, cabaret, television, film and the visual arts arenas for the past 25 years, with over 100 professional credits.
+He has been collaborating as a dancer, performance provocateur, arts advocate, GLBTQ activist, educator and choreographer in theater, dance, music, opera, circus, cabaret, television, film and the visual arts arenas for the past 30 years, with over 100 professional credits.

-He studied dance and composition at the State University of New York at Purchase, Martha Graham School, Folkwang Schule of Pina Bausch, Lincoln Center Director's Lab, and Creative Capital Professional Development Program.
+He studied dance and composition at the State University of New York at Purchase, Martha Graham School, Folkwang Schule of Pina Bausch and Lincoln Center Director's Lab.

-His has created and performed in theaters and opera houses throughout Europe, Australia, North and South America.
-He has collaborated within the works of Robert Wilson, Birgitta Trommler, Philip Glass, Los Carpinteros, Honeygunlabs, Vivienne Newport, Stephanie Ansin and Rosie Herrera.
-Campos has received countless awards and grants namely at the Berliner Theater Treffen(2001), Miami Choreographers Fellowship (2005,2009, 2011) State of Florida Interdisciplinary Arts Fellowship (2010)and MasterMind Genius Award(2011).
+He has created original works and performed in theaters and opera houses throughout Europe, Australia, North and South America.
+He has collaborated within the works of Robert Wilson, Birgitta Trommler, Philip Glass, Jorge Guerra, Los Carpinteros, Honeygunlabs, Vivienne Newport, Stephanie Ansin, CircX , Pioneer Winter and Rosie Herrera.
+Campos has received countless awards and grants namely at the Berliner Theater Treffen, Miami Choreographers Fellow (2006, 2009, 2011), State of Florida Interdisciplinary Arts Fellow, Creative Capital Fellow, and a MasterMind Genius Award.

 I push the boundary between all the performative interdisciplinary containers surrounding me , constantly, even in my dreams.
 I am negotiating a feeling of deep responsibility to my world by responding actively through my work using interactivity, movement, humor, mise-en-scene and social phenomenon.
 Organizing those states become the universal connector that charge my process which has become more about inspiring the human condition, finding balance and enjoying the freedoms that strict boundaries permit.|